olawalethefirst/gym_exercises/README.md

 # Gym Exercises Project Summary
-This a React application designed to provide users with a comprehensive collection of exercises for various body parts, muscle groups, different equipments, and specific search keywords.
+This a React application designed to provide users with a comprehensive collection of exercises for various body parts, muscle groups, gym equipments, and search keywords.
 The application offers a user-friendly interface that allows users to browse and discover exercises tailored to their specific needs and interests.

 Key Features:
 1. Exercise Categorization: The application categorizes exercises based on target body parts, enabling users to easily navigate and find exercises relevant to their fitness goals.